Beenishmm/apod-api-master--1-/README.md

 Scraping (contained in the file apod_object_parser.py) MongoDB and Flask Application (apod_spp2.py)
 Part 1: Scraping
-The application employs tools like , BeautifulSoup, Python, and Requests/Splinter for data scraping.
+The application employs tools like Python, and Requests/Splinter for data scraping.

 A file named apod_object_parser.py conducts all the necessary scraping and analysis tasks.
 NASA APOD Data